chrismdp/cardpirates/stories/index.md

 Add a report, a photo or video of yourself playing the game below.

-If you have any comments, queries or suggestions for improvements, please add them here.
+If you have any comments, queries or suggestions for improvements, please also add them here.
 Alternatively you can <a href='mailto:chris@thinkcodelearn.com'>email me</a>.

 <div id="disqus_thread" style='margin-right: 200px'></div>
 <script type="text/javascript">